Lithuania

 The following people have the right to receive a pension from SoDra:

-• Those who have reached retirement age.
-The pension age is currently being increased year by year to 65.
+- Those who have reached retirement age.
+The pension age is currently being increased annually to 65.

-• Those with at least the minimum social insurance pension record of 15 years.
-The number of years of contributions to draw the full pension has been gradually increasing since 2018 by 6 months every year until it will reach 35 years in 2027.
-In 2023, the period of contribution was 33 years.
+- Those with at least the minimum social insurance pension record of 15 years.
+The number of years of contributions to draw the full pension has been gradually increasing since 2018 by 6 months every year until it reaches 35 years in 2027.
+In 2024, the period of contribution was 34 years.

 Expectant mothers are entitled to receive the following:

-• Before the first day of the pregnancy and childbirth leave — maternity social insurance record of not less than 12 months during the last 24 months.
+- Before the first day of pregnancy and childbirth leave, a maternity social insurance record of at least 12 months must be maintained during the last 24 months.

-• If a person has the obligatory social insurance record because they had been on childcare leave before – the maternity social insurance period is calculated from 24 months before the child reaches 2 years of age.
+- If a person has an obligatory social insurance record because they were on childcare leave previously, the maternity social insurance period is calculated from 24 months before the child reaches 2 years of age.

 Amount of benefits: The maternity benefit is 78% of the compensated recipient’s wages.
-This size is calculated according to the person’s insurable income for 12 consecutive calendar months until the month preceding the month when the right to maternity benefits appeared.
+This size is calculated based on the person’s insurable income for 12 consecutive calendar months, up to the month preceding the month when the right to maternity benefits becomes effective.

 The benefit is paid:

-• For 56 calendar days after the childbirth, if a woman has not used the right to a pregnancy and childbirth leave before the date of birth.
+- For 56 calendar days after childbirth, if a woman has not used the right to a pregnancy and childbirth leave before the date of birth.

 The paternity benefit is 78% of the compensated recipient’s wages.
-This size is calculated according to the personal insurable income received in 12 consecutive calendar months until the month preceding the month when the right to paternity benefits appeared.
+This size is calculated based on the personal insurable income received over 12 consecutive calendar months, up to the month preceding the month when the right to paternity benefits became available.
 The paternity benefit is paid for 30 calendar days and can be used until the child is 3 months old.

 Childcare benefit: A mother or a father can be on childcare leave for 1 or 2 years.
 Depending on the term, different benefit levels apply: